-They will also receive notice to attend a disciplinary hearing and this would normally be 5 working days (seven consecutive days if out of term time) in advance, setting out:
+They will also receive notice to attend a disciplinary hearing and this would normally be five working days (seven calendar days if out of term time) in advance, setting out:

-- a) The date, time and place of the disciplinary hearing. - b) The nature of the complaint. - c) The employee's right to be accompanied by their representative of an independent trade union or a work colleague. - d) The titles of enclosed copies of any documents to be used as evidence. - e) The names of any witnesses to be called by the Principal or the Staff Disciplinary Committee (as applicable). - f) The employee's right to call witnesses on their behalf.
+- a) The date, time and place of the disciplinary hearing. - b) The nature of the complaint(s). - c) The employee's right to be accompanied by their representative of an independent trade union or a work colleague. - d) The titles of enclosed copies of any documents to be used as evidence. - e) The names of any witnesses to be called by the Principal or the Staff Disciplinary Committee (as applicable). - f) The employee's right to call witnesses on their behalf if applicable. - g) The employee's right to provide further documentary evidence if applicable.